Famed as a Gateway to Exmoor, Minehead has long attracted visitors to its coastal location.

 Minehead is the official starting point for the South West Coast Path.
 The full trail, ending in Poole, is 630 miles long.
 The Minehead to Porlock section is an 8.9 mile walk and takes you though woodland, along cliff tops, farm tracks and through beautiful wooden coombes.

-Take a trip out on the fabulous West Somerset Railway Enjoy a relaxing trip back to the great days of steam train travel on England’s longest heritage railway.
-The 20 miles of line take you on a trip between Minehead and Bishops Lydeard along the Bristol Channel Coast and through the Quantock Hills.
+The Santa Express is back for 2020!
+Take a festive trip out on the fabulous West Somerset Railway Enjoy a magicial trip back to the great days of steam train travel on England’s longest heritage railway.
+The 20 miles of line take you on a trip between Bishops Lydeard and Minehead along the Bristol Channel Coast and through the Quantock Hills.
+A trip full of festive cheer!

-Fancy heading out and trying Stand Up Paddleboarding or Kayaking?
+Fancy getting active?
 Channel Adventure offers a full range of activities from their seafront centre in Minehead.
-You can also hire bikes to head out and explore the beautiful Exmoor countryside.
+You can hire bikes to head out and explore the beautiful Exmoor countryside.
+Take a look at their Christmas offerings.

 Minehead Butlins can be visited for 3, 4 or 7 night breaks.
 There are plenty of activities for the whole family from an indoor Splash Water World to a traditional fun fair, plus shows all day in the Skyline and indoor and outdoor play areas.
 If that’s not enough, there is also Adventure Golf, Go Karts, Cinema, Bumper Boats, Jumping Pillow, Aerial Adventure and much more!